 Clinton Heylin, in his book Recording Sessions, writes that Nashville Skyline could have been an attempt to make John Wesley Harding II.
+That makes some sense.
 Like Harding, it was recorded in Nashville and used several of the same session musicians.

 David Pichaske, in his book Song of the North Country, has some interesting thoughts on exactly why Dylan’s vocals sound “country”.
 Or rather, sort-of country.

 The Johnny Cash-Bob Dylan duet which opens the album offers an instructive contrast between Dylan’s soft, almost New York, lost r’s and Cash’s relatively harder Arkansas r’s, especially on words like “north,” “for,” “there,” “remember,” “fair,” and “hair.”
 In the balance of the album, “r” is half present at best (“ticket out the door,” “here with you”), gone most of the time.
 It’s mostly “mah” for “my”, and “ah” is back as “I,” although in a few cases Dylan retains the pure [aI].
 Plenty of “oughta,” “whatcha,” “and “by golly.”
 Dylan sings “I wish the night was here” even where he writes “I wish the night were here.”
 He appears to be going for a country sound by singing “on” as “awn” (“One More Night”) and “want” as “waunt” (Tell Me It Isn’t True”), but what he shold have done was add a “t” to “across” on “lay across my big brass bed” and converted “window” to “winder” in the first line of “Tonight I’ll Be Staying Here with You.”